 Obtaining a Credential requires a combination of education and experience.
 There are some early childhood professionals who, through informal training and on-the-job experience, acquire the core knowledge that is offered in the college classroom.
-These individuals can fulfill the educational portion of the Credential application by taking the Credential Assessment and scoring an 80% or better.
-The BASIC Credential Assessment is available for a Level I Credential and the ADVANCED Credential Assessment is available for Levels II, III and IV.
-The Credential Assessment is only available for the Early Childhood Professional Credential at this time.

 The Colorado Department of Human Services Division of Child Care has increased the number of courses required for large center director to ten.
 The two new classes, Infant/Toddler Theory and Practice (ECE111) and the Exceptional Child (ECE 260), will be included in the ADVANCED Credential Assessment beginning with the October 2010 testing session.
 The two additional classes will also be available as a separate test for those people who currently hold a large center director letter with the 8 classes and need to take the additional two required classes.
 The new assessment will be named the Infant/Toddler Exceptional Child (ECE111/260) Assessment.